marks-kram/JavaUno-Online-Frontend/README.md

 * The Frontend source code is licensed under a CC-BY-SA-NC 4.0 Licence\
    * License: https://creativecommons.org/licenses/by-nc-sa/4.0/
    * Creator: Mark Herrmann (Nickname: Tomatenmark)
-* For the card images all rights are reserved to Creator Denis Oster
+* For the card images all rights are reserved to Creators Denis Oster and Mark Herrmann (Nickname: Tomatenmark)
 * For the original card game all rights are reserved to Mattel games.\
   (I have no co-operation with Mattel)